 How Much Is Food In Your Freezer?

-So many people fail to take inventory of what is inside their freezers which causes excess.
+So many people fail to inventory what is inside their freezers, which causes excess.

-If you don’t know what food you already have in stock, you’ll spend more buying repeats.
+You’ll spend more buying repeats if you don’t know what food you already have in stock.

 Before creating a grocery list, refer to your pantry and freezer inventory.